-With $42.8bn in total assets under management for more than 250 institutional investors around the world, Clarion offers a broad range of equity and debt strategies across the risk/return spectrum – from core/core-plus to value-add/opportunistic.
-The firm, which is head-quartered in New York, has more than 280 employees and a presence in major markets across the United States as well as in London, UK, and São Paulo, Brazil.
+With $51.7bn in total assets under management for more than 350 institutional investors around the world, Clarion offers a broad range of equity and debt strategies across the risk/return spectrum – from core/core-plus to value-add/opportunistic.
+The firm, which is head-quartered in New York, has more than 285 employees and a presence in major markets across the United States and Europe.

 Clarion Partners is distinguished by a performance-driven approach, organisational stability and a mandate of accountability to our clients.

-We are scaled in each sector and benefit from our well established network of experienced professionals who bring a deep knowledge of local markets to every investment decision.
+Our strength lies in a well-established network of experienced professionals who bring a deep knowledge of local markets to every investment decision.

 Investment principles & strategy

 Experience has taught us that attractive investment opportunities can be identified at every phase of the real estate cycle.
-Clarion Partners invests in high-quality properties, typically from the five key property types, in major markets throughout the US and in Brazil.
-We carefully screen each acquisition using in-depth research and rigorous due diligence, focusing on properties that compete effectively over time and are located in markets with strong fundamentals and consistent liquidity.
+Clarion Partners invests in high-quality properties, typically from the five key property types, in major markets throughout the US and Europe.
+We carefully screen each acquisition using in-depth research and rigorous due diligence, focusing on properties that compete effectively over time and are located in markets with consistent capital market liquidity.

 Strategic corporate development

 Clarion Partners offers investment options in both commingled fund and separate account formats for institutional investors.
 Clients can select from a broad range of debt and equity investment options to build their real estate portfolios, including diversified core portfolios, sector-specific accounts, core, core-plus and value-add products as well as opportunity vehicles.
 Going forward, we will continue to build our business by offering our clients real estate solutions that have been tailored to support their objectives and that capitalise on current market opportunities.